chesleybrown/resume/chesleybrown.md

 	  - Worked with Directors, Managers and Staff Engineers to plan and prioritize work
 	  - Coordinated sprint planning, retrospectives, effort estimations and other team meetings
 	- Planned and coordinated large scale projects across multiple teams
-	- Lead upgrades of large scale, integral services with minimal or zero downtime
+	- Led upgrades of large scale, integral services with minimal or zero downtime
 	- Added e2e test coverage of essential services
 	- Focused on improving developer velocity by custom building a local development environment with clear documentation that orchestrated over 100 micro-services using tools such as [AWS](https://aws.amazon.com), [Docker](https://www.docker.com), continuous integration, and custom built CLIs
 	- Worked on internal assets API service that managed the over 300 million assets used by the InVision platform and helped with migrating all data seamlessly (zero down time and zero data loss) from [MySQL](https://www.mysql.com) to [DynamoDB](https://aws.amazon.com/dynamodb/)